-- 1. As the Governing Body we will ensure that staff have the skills, knowledge and understanding to keep looked after children, and children who have previously been looked after, and children who have or have ever had social care involvement safe. - 2.
-In particular, we will ensure that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents, or on an interim or full care order) and the child's contact arrangements with birth parents or those with parental responsibility. - 3.
+As the Governing Body of this school we will ensure that staff have the skills, knowledge and understanding to keep looked after children, and children who have previously been looked after, and children who have or have ever had social care involvement safe.

+In particular, we will ensure that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents, or on an interim or full care order) and the child's contact arrangements with birth parents or those with parental responsibility.

 We will also ensure staff have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
-The designated safeguarding leads and designated teacher should have details of the child's social worker and the name of the virtual school head in the authority that looks after the child. - 4.
-We recognise previously looked after child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously
+The designated safeguarding lead and designated teacher should have details of the child's social worker and the name of the virtual school head in the authority that looks after the child.

-- looked after children safe.
-When dealing with looked after children and previously looked after children, it is important that all agencies work together and prompt action is taken when necessary to safeguard these children, who are a particularly vulnerable group. - 5.
-We recognise that we have a responsibility to safeguard and monitor the educational outcomes and wellbeing of children with or who have ever had social care involvement. - 6.
+We recognise previously looked after child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
+When dealing with looked after children and previously looked after children, it is important that all agencies work together and prompt action is taken when necessary to safeguard these children, who are a particularly vulnerable group.

+We recognise that we have a responsibility to safeguard and monitor the educational outcomes and wellbeing of children with or who have ever had social care involvement.

 All staff will be provided with an appropriate level of information to understand a child's particular circumstances and vulnerabilities in order to respond and meet their needs appropriately.
 Staff will work with Social Care colleagues to provide and receive the information necessary to enable effective monitoring and reporting by all professionals involved.